 Meanwhile, post-literate America has no long-term goals.
 Identity-slogans like “Make America Great Again” or “Defund the Police” may sound like goals, but they are in fact what Marshall McLuhan (a famed media theorist from the 60s) called “mythical environments,” which “live beyond time and space” and are therefore untethered to concrete linear action in the physical world.
 By when exactly is America supposed to be great again?
 Are there any metrics to help us determine if it is on track to becoming great?
 How precisely do we defund the police?
 What happens after?

 One important thing to note is that the authors are actually quite ambivalent to this shift, from the literate to the post-literate.
 Sure, Cuenco seems to say, there’ll be growing pains as we make the switch in our epistemology, but can we really say that we’ll be worse off afterwards?

-Of course, being a literate troglodyte in this “post-literate” world, my response to the question is an unequivocal yes.
+Of course, being a literate troglodyte in this “post-literate” world, my response to the question is an unequivocal YES, OBVIOUSLY.
 It seems objectively terrible, and what’s worse is how much I recognized my own style of thinking reflected in the description of oral culture, since I’ve been terminally online since I was twelve, and a pretty hopeless tv addict before that.